The ultimate guide to building a business case for delivery experience software

 One of our clients saw a huge increase of mobile app adoption when using our tracking – including an 83% click through rate to access tracking data.

-If you’re building a Sorted case study, you’re probably looking for examples of how our clients have used our products, and the successes they’ve seen.
+If you’re building a Sorted customer story, you’re probably looking for examples of how our clients have used our products, and the successes they’ve seen.

 This is the bit everyone skims to first, when reviewing business cases.